Southwest Gas Holdings - Consensus Indicates Potential 1.5% Upside

-Southwest Gas Holdings with ticker code (SWX) have now 7 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 96 and 68 and has a mean target at 75.86.
-Now with the previous closing price of 74.74 this now indicates there is a potential upside of 1.5%.
-The day 50 moving average is 66.48 and the 200 day MA is 68.65.
+Southwest Gas Holdings with ticker code (SWX) now have 7 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The target price ranges between 96 and 68 calculating the mean target price we have 75.86.
+Given that the stocks previous close was at 74.74 this is indicating there is a potential upside of 1.5%.
+The 50 day MA is 66.48 and the 200 day MA is 68.65.
 The company has a market capitalisation of $4,108m.
 You can visit the company’s website by visiting: http://www.swgasholdings.com

 Southwest Gas Holdings, through its subsidiaries, purchases, distributes, and transports natural gas in Arizona, Nevada, and California.
 The company operates in two segments, Natural Gas Operations and Utility Infrastructure Services.
 As of December 31, 2019, it had 2,081,000 residential, commercial, industrial, and other natural gas customers.
 The company also provides trenching and installation, replacement, and maintenance services for energy distribution systems; and industrial construction solutions.
 Southwest Gas Holdings was founded in 1931 and is headquartered in Las Vegas, Nevada.